oh-my-xonsh/oh-my-xonsh/README.md

 # oh-my-xonsh

-Bringing a delightful, open source framework to your Xonsh configuration
+A delightful, open source shell framework to boost your Xonsh configuration

 ## References

-oh-my-xonsh is inspired by many wonderful predecessors from other shells:
+oh-my-xonsh is inspired by many wonderful similar projects from other shells:

 - [Oh My Zsh][ohmyzsh]
 - [Prezto][prezto]